The Writing Process of Famous Writers (and Myself)

 Grady Tripp writes in his pink robe.

 Superstitions and Requirements

-Sometimes getting in the mood for writing means following a very specific routine.
-Getting motivated to write is hard enough so some writers warm up by following a regimen to let their bodies and minds tell them that it's time to write.
-I can't say that I have any regimen or quirks, like wearing a specific t type of clothing.
+Sometimes getting in the mood to write means following a very specific routine.
+Motivation can be difficult.
+So, some writers warm up by following a regimen to let their bodies and minds tell them that it's time to write.
+I can't say that I have any regimen or quirks, like wearing a specific type of clothing.
 I typically write in my pajamas due to the time of day that I write, but as long as I’m comfortable, it doesn’t matter what I’m wearing.
 I don’t have any superstitions or rituals that need to be done in order to write.
 However, like sports fans, some writers need a specific uniform, drink, place, or accessories required to begin their writing time.

 Here are some famous writers' quirky writing behaviors.

 - Francine Prose wears her husband’s red and black checked flannel pajamas and a t-shirt.

 - Jane Austen always began her day by playing the piano before the rest of the household woke up.
 She would then write after breakfast in her sitting room while her mom and sister sewed.
 At night, she would read what she had written aloud.
 She often hid her work from visitors.